openstack/charm-deployment-guide/deploy-guide/source/app-upgrade-openstack.rst

 The essence of a charmed OpenStack service upgrade is a change of the corresponding machine software sources so that a more recent combination of Ubuntu release and OpenStack release is used.
-This combination is based on the `Ubuntu Cloud Archive`_ and translates to a configuration known as the "cloud archive pocket".
+This combination is based on the `Ubuntu Cloud Archive`_ and translates to a "cloud archive OpenStack release".
 It takes on the following syntax:

-``cloud:<ubuntu series>-<openstack-release>``
+``<ubuntu series>-<openstack-release>``

-For example, for the 'bionic-train' pocket:
+For example, the 'bionic-train' UCA release is expressed during configuration
+as:

 ``cloud:bionic-train``